If your periods are so heavy that they limit your lifestyle, make an appointment with your doctor or other health care provider.

 What you can do

 - Write down any symptoms you're experiencing, and for how long.
-In addition to the frequency and volume of your periods, tell your doctor about other symptoms that typically occur around the time of your period, such as breast tenderness or pelvic pain.
+In addition to the frequency and volume of your periods, tell your doctor about other symptoms that typically occur around the time of your period, such as breast tenderness, menstrual cramps or pelvic pain.

 - Write down key personal information, including any recent changes or stressors in your life.
 These factors can affect your menstrual cycle.

-- Make a list of your key medical information, including any other conditions for which you're being treated and the names of any medications, vitamins or supplements you're taking.
+- Make a list of your key medical information, including other conditions for which you're being treated and the names of medications, vitamins or supplements you're taking.

 For menorrhagia, some basic questions to ask your doctor include: